Create a full and possibly valid cff object from a given source. This

 - x

-The source that would be used for generating the
+The source used to generate the

-DESCRIPTIONfile on your in-development R package.An existing
+DESCRIPTIONfile from your in-development R package.An existing

 cffobject.The name of an installed package (